levsah/PowerOutageAnalysis/README.md

 # Final Model
 How can we make our model better?

 We couldn't!
-After attempting to implement a standard scaler the quantile transformer and tuning the hyperparameters of our peram_grid with a cross-validation value of 5.
+After attempting to implement a standard scaler the quantile transformer and tuning the hyperparameters of our perma_grid with a cross-validation value of 5.
 We were unable to obtain a high R^2.

 # Fairness Analysis
 We got a root mean squared error of 24 between our y test set and our y prediction set.
 After running a permutation test we found a P-value of 0.95 which gives us reason to assume that our model overfits our validation set.